Today Is the Day: Media appearances

 The band made a cameo in the 1999 dark comedy independent film Duck!
 The Carbine High Massacre.
-In the scene, the group performs at a religious after school club after its leaders mistaken them for a Christian rock band.
-The 2006 film Threat featured a remixed version of the track "Willpower" as done by producer Darph/Nadar.
+In the scene, the group performed at a religious after-school club after its leaders mistook them for a Christian rock band.
+The 2006 film Threat featured a remixed version of the track "Willpower" by producer Darph/Nadar.
 Steve Austin was featured in the Amphetamine Reptile documentary film The Color of Noise.
 In 2017, a documentary based on Steve Austin and his life as a musician was released titled The Man Who Loves To Hurt Himself.
-The documentary, directed by Anthony Short, premiered in France on May 2017 at the International Filmmaker Festival of World Cinema.
+The documentary, directed by Anthony Short, premiered in France in May 2017 at the International Filmmaker Festival of World Cinema.
 Short was nominated for the awards for Best Director and Best New Filmmaker.

 SuperNova Records

-In 2006 Steve Austin launched his own record label, SuperNova Records, which was founded in order to properly release material by Today Is the Day, among others.
-As of April 2007, SuperNova has released DVDs of live Today Is the Day shows from 1995 and 1996, as well as reissuing a remastered version of their Willpower record, previously released on Amphetamine Reptile Records.
-The label also released a film Axis of Eden based on the album of the same name.
-The label became inactive when the band signed onto Black Market Activities in 2010.
+In 2006, Steve Austin launched his own record label, SuperNova Records, which was founded in order to properly release material by Today Is the Day among others.
+As of April 2007, SuperNova has released DVDs of live Today Is the Day shows from 1995 and 1996 as well as reissued a remastered version of Willpower, previously released by Amphetamine Reptile Records.
+The label also released a film, Axis of Eden, based on the album of the same name.
+The label became inactive when the band signed to Black Market Activities in 2010.
 In 2021, the label was resurrected after Austin retained the masters to the bands music so as to reissue the discography on streaming platforms.